RoasterBoy/WISE-Tools/README.md

 JWT.
 Note: Zoom had indicated that JWT is going away by June 2023, to be resplaced by a yet-to-be-determined new authorization method.
 ### Recordings
-Recordings are temporary stored in /archive/Recordings.
-This, unfortunately, costs money.
-We need to investigate a new location where we can park these large .mp4 files.
+Recordings are temporary stored in offline.
 # Other Tools
 There are some other scripts here.
 ## savethedate